USCbiostats/BHRM/README.md

 * U: A NxQ matrix of covariates (variables included in the regression model but not included in the g-estimation or model selection)
 * profiles: A 2xP matrix of two counterfactual profiles of exposures for which a potential outcomes risk difference is calculated (as the exposures are assumed to be standardized, these profiles should be on the standard normal scale)
 * family: a character string representing the type of outcome.
 Choose between "gaussian" or "binomial"
-* weight for g-prior: w -> 0 shrink to common mean; as w -> 1 toward the maximum likelihood estimate
+* w: weight for g-prior: w -> 0 shrink to common mean; as w -> 1 toward the maximum likelihood estimate
+* n.adapt: number of iterations for the adaptation
+* n.burnin: length of burn-in
+* n.sample: number of random samples draws

 Output variables are defined as:
 * beta: estimated coefficients for exposures effect